AlexanderHerlan/syncpy/README.md

 	private_key   =
 	password      = bar

-You only need 1 project minimum, but you can store as many as you'd like, as long as they follow this basic structure.
+You only need 1 project minimum, but you can store as many as you'd like (not just the 3 I've included), as long as they follow this basic structure.

 Breaking down the .config variables
 -----------------------------------

 The local_path is your working directory on your local system.
-Please note that you should use FORWARD ( / ) slashes even for Windows path
+Please note that you should use FORWARD ( / ) slashes even for Windows paths.
 So what would normally be:

 	C:\dev\MyProject2